Skip to Main Content

 The statistical analysis of text-based research outputs (books, journal articles, conference papers, etc) with respect to citation counts.
 Based on how the citation details of outputs is utilised to analyse various aspects of research performance, most commonly used metrics can be classified into Author Level, Article Level and Journal Level.

-h-Index: The h-index is calculated by counting the number of publications for which an author has been cited by other authors at least that same number of times.
-For instance, an h-index of 17 means that the scientist has published at least 17 papers that have each been cited at least 17 times.
-If the scientist's 18th most cited publication was cited only 10 times, the h-index would remain at 17.
-If the scientist's 18th most cited publication was cited 18 or more times, the h-index would rise to 18.
+h-Index: The h-index the most commonly recognised author-level metric.
+It is calculated by counting the number of publications for which an author has been cited by other authors at least that same number of times.
+For instance, an h-index of 17 means that the author has published at least 17 papers that have each been cited at least 17 times.
+If the author's 18th most cited publication was cited only 10 times, the h-index would remain at 17.
+If the author's 18th most cited publication was cited 18 or more times, the h-index would rise to 18.

 m-index: Another variant of the h-index that displays h-index per year since first publication.
 The h-index tends to increase with career length, and m-index can be used in situations where this is a shortcoming, such as comparing researchers within a field but with very different career lengths.